Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 How to Keep Track of Materials Your Journal Has Checked Out

-The Tarlton Law Library is separate from the rest of the UT Libraries system, thus Tarlton journal library cards are not valid at other campus libraries and UT Libraries does not deliver books to Tarlton.
-If an item is available at another library on campus (unless the journal has paid for corporate borrowing privileges), then a journal member must check it out on his or her personal account by:
+The Tarlton Law Library is separate from the rest of the UT Libraries system.
+Tarlton journal library cards are not valid at other campus libraries and UT Libraries does not deliver books to Tarlton.
+If an item is available at another library on campus, then a journal member must check it out on his or her personal account by:

 For articles or individual book chapters, journal members may request a scan through the Get a Scan service.